Pritchard was born in 1948, started composing at the age of

 2008, to celebrate Pritchard's sixtieth birthday, the Basel

-his works, and in 2009 the bassoon quartet Quadriga toured
+his works; in 2009 the bassoon quartet Quadriga toured

-concert in Chur which included five of his works.
+concerts in Zurich, Basel and Chur which included several of his

 Basel Soloists touring Britain and Canada, and Ensemble